joewandy/peak-grouping-alignment/input_data/README.md

 				{9, 19},	{5, 20},	{12, 27},	{6, 10}, 	{19, 23}
 		};

-The following lists the indices of files randomly selected in **glycomic** for training (parameter optimisation) and testing (performance evaluation) purposes.
+The following lists the indices of files randomly selected in **glycomics** for training (parameter optimisation) and testing (performance evaluation) purposes.

 		int[][] trainingIndices = {
 				{19, 21}, 	{3, 15}, 	{23, 4}, 	{12, 19}, 	{2, 1},